cifkao/moveformer/README.md

 - `data` – data preparation Jupyter notebooks
 - `sandbox` – other Jupyter notebooks (mainly to compute results)

+See also [`gps2var`](https://github.com/cifkao/gps2var), a package for fast loading of geospatial variables by GPS coordinates, also developed as part of this project.

 ## Installation

 First, install [GDAL](https://gdal.org/) according to the [instructions](https://gdal.org/download.html#binaries) appropriate for your system (e.g. `apt install gdal-bin libgdal-dev`, `conda install -c conda-forge gdal`, ...).
 Then proceed with **either Pip or Poetry** as follows.